-There are various types of online business that need insurance cover, to protect against uncertainties.
+There are various types of online businesses that need insurance cover, to protect against uncertainties.
 In this article, we are going to limit it to eCommerce and online shop insurance.

-Before we proceed further, let understand what insurance is.
+Before we proceed further, let’s understand what insurance is.

-On one of our previous article, which we title “Online Business Insurance – Which Does My Online Business Need?”
-We took our time to explain viable insurance is for an online business.
+In one of our previous articles, which we title “Online Business Insurance – Which Does My Online Business Need?”
+We took our time to explain what viable insurance is for an online business.

 We later decided to write specifically on “eCommerce Insurance.”
-While most online businesses are limited to online activities, an eCommerce deal with both online and offline business execution.
+While most online businesses are limited to online activities, eCommerce deals with both online and offline business execution.

-In an eCommerce setting, customers logins to the website and order for products online.
-After the order, the product(s) with be delivered offline with a stipulated number days, or even in minutes – as the case may be.
+In an eCommerce setting, customers logins to the website and order products online.
+After the order, the product(s) with be delivered offline within a stipulated number of days, or even in minutes – as the case may be.

 Now you can see there is more risk to an eCommerce business and online shops than most other online businesses.